-The company has developed its own formal Risk Management System (RMS) and tools to identify and record the various risks to the company and its business.
+The Company has developed its own formal Risk Management System (RMS) and tools to identify and record the various risks to the Company and its business.
 The RMS is based on the international standard ISO 31000-2018 Risk Management and is monitored by the Audit and Governance Committee.

-Bendigo and Adelaide Bank Limited, as the franchisor to the company, provides support for the development and implementation of the RMS.
+Bendigo and Adelaide Bank Limited, as the franchisor to the Company, provides support for the development and implementation of the RMS.
 Bendigo and Adelaide Bank Limited provides an internal audit system for the operational and lending risks to each branch and reports the results of these audit visits to the CEO, Senior Manager and the Board.

 The Audit and Governance Committee monitors these reports and reviews the implementation of any recommended changes.
-It meets with the CEO and Senior Manager at least every six months to discuss any trends in the internal audit findings.
-The Committee may also interview Bendigo and Adelaide Bank Limited Audit staff from time to discuss the findings from these audits.
-It also monitors and reviews the company's risks and risk appetite annually.
+It receives a report from the CEO and Senior Manager quarterly on compliance matters and the internal audit findings.
+The Committee may also interview Bendigo and Adelaide Bank Limited Audit staff from time to time to discuss the findings from these audits.
+It also monitors and reviews the Company's risks and risk appetite annually.